charlierobin/mograph-baker/README.md

 ![New hierarchy with position, scale and rotation keys on every frame](/images/Screenshot-3.jpg)

 ### Warning ...
-There’s no error checking orhandling at the moment: I've not tested what happens if you are not in object editing mode, or any similar situations.
+There’s no error checking or handling at the moment: I've not tested what happens if you are not in object editing mode, or any similar situations.
 It just asssumes that you're ready to go with `current state to object`.